The 1st Commandment

 Observe the Sabbath day by keeping it holy, as the Lord your God has commanded you.
 Six days you shall labor and do all your work, but the seventh day is a sabbath to the Lord your God.
 On it you shall not do any work.

-- Legally mandating religious observances is yet another a violation of the right to freedom of religion, as well as the right to work.
+- Legally mandating religious observances is yet another violation of the right to freedom of religion, not to mention the right to work.

 - Choosing to work on a certain day of the week doesn’t harm anyone, including God.
 So this is another victimless crime.